misha345a/Docker_Sentiment_Predictor/README.md

 Once a user enters a valid text input, sentiment is automatically predicted and displayed as POSITIVE or NEGATIVE along with the model's confidence score for that prediction.

 ## Model
-The text classification model is a pre-trained variation of BERT, which is downloaded and run using Flair - a powerful NLP library. <br>
+The text classification model is a pre-trained variation of BERT, which is downloaded and run using Flair - a powerful NLP library.
 This model has been trained on corpora from large sentiment datasets, including Amazon product reviews and movie reviews.

 ## Usage